 broader ICANN community.
 It is meant to be living document.

-Paul: I am wearing my head as author of the DNSOP terminology document.
+Paul H: I am wearing my hat as author of the DNSOP terminology document.
 This RSSAC document contains a bunch of very useful terms that is not defined in the terminology document.
 It also has no conflicts with the DNSOP terminology document.
 I have suggested to DNSOP that if people like this document that we could pull in those terms directly so that they all appear in the document, or we could at least point to the document.
 One thing worries me is that this is a living document?

 Brad: What I mean by living document is that there may be new terms added to the document.

-Paul: OK, I am less worried about that if the definition of the existing terms are not changed.
+Paul H: OK, I am less worried about that if the definition of the existing terms are not changed.
 If people like that idea, please voice it on DNSOP.

 Update from Membership Committee